Orsus Zoktavir, The Butcher of Khardov

 - He can win via attrition, by keeping his troops alive via Iron Flesh, and increasing their hitting power through Fury and his feat.

-- Thanks to his peerless combat capabilities, he himself also has strong board controlling in himself, which can be used extensively in scenarios.
-Enemies will rarely risk coming closer, when he's in position to retaliate.
+- Thanks to his peerless combat capabilities he is a strong board controlling in himself, which can be used extensively in scenarios.
+Enemies will rarely risk coming closer when he's in position to retaliate.
 You still must be wary of assassinations, though.

 - His feat makes everything stronger - and seemingly harmless attacks now can have unexpected assassination potential too.

-- Mad Dog - with FT, it can reliably hit DEF 19 models with trample.
+- Mad Dog - with Full Throttle it can reliably hit DEF 19 models with trample.

-- Marauder - a nice combo strike, which gets all the more accurate with FT
+- Marauder - a nice combo strike, which gets all the more accurate with Full Throttle.

 - Devastator and Demolisher - both can trample around, or slam, keeping their ARM at max level.